How to Live with Intention and Build a Lasting Legacy

 • Saying “no” to good opportunities so you can say “yes” to the right ones

 Thriving doesn’t happen accidentally.
+It grows from intentional choices made over time.

 The Core Areas of a Thriving Life